Astra 2G: Market

 Astra 2G also supports SATMED, a satellite-based e-health platform developed by SES and supported by the Luxembourg Government and the Ministry for Cooperation and Humanitarian Action which enables communication between doctors, enabling the transfer and exchange of medical knowledge and supporting tools for medical e-learning and e-teaching to improve public health in emerging and developing countries, particularly in isolated areas.

+Following ITV's HD channels moving to transponders on Astra 2E and Astra 2F in September 2024, and Channel 4 London HD moving to Astra 2E in November 2024, there is now (as of December 2024) only one active transponder on Astra 2G using the UK spotbeam, which is 11023 H.

 Broadcasting footprints

 Astra 2G has three Ku-band downlink beams and one Ka-band beam: